MrPicklePinosaur/intel-backend/readme.md

 ### Parsing csv

 To be completely honest, the csv file Stats Canada provided was very disgusting to work with.
 Here's what I did to clean it up a bit
-- get rid of the header and footer that came in the file for some reason
+- Get rid of the header and footer that came in the file for some reason
-- remove leading commas from each line, so separate rows will be newline separated - %s/^,//g
+- Remove leading commas from each line, so separate rows will be newline separated - %s/^,//g
-- using vim search and replace, replaced '..' and 'x' with -1   - %s/".."/"-1"/g and %s/"x"/"-1"/g
+- Using vim search and replace, replaced '..' and 'x' with -1   - %s/".."/"-1"/g and %s/"x"/"-1"/g
-- the commas in numbers were removed using the following regular expression - %s/\(\d\),\(\d\)/\1\2/g much better.
+- The commas in numbers were removed using the following regular expression - %s/\(\d\),\(\d\)/\1\2/g
+- The name of the education level, with age group and gender was inserted at the beginning of each line.
+This way there is no need for headers, and we are confident each line is a valid data point
+- Switched to using | as delimiter instead of commas

+Much better now.
+In the future, this process can be easily automated using vim macros or a shell script, but it should do for now.

 ### Dealing with unknown / redacted values